hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdPostgres/MigrationsGuide.md

 ### Applying migrations

 As you need an active `PostgresClient` to apply migrations you need to run the migrate once you have called `PostgresClient.run`.
-It is also preferable to have run your migrations before your server is active and accepting connectinons.
+It is also preferable to have run your migrations before your server is active and accepting connections.
 The best way to do this is use ``Hummingbird/Application/runBeforeServerStart(_:)``.

 ```swift
 var app = Application(router: router)